mt-class/penn/hw2.md

-Improving the search algorithm in the decoder &mdash; for instance by enabling it to search over permutations of English phrases &mdash; should permit you to find more probable translations of the input French sentences than the ones found by the baseline system.
+Improving the search algorithm in the decoder &mdash; for instance by enabling it to search over permutations of English phrases &mdash; should permit you to find more probable translations of the input French sentences than the ones found by the default system.
 This assignment differs from Homework 1, in that there is no hidden evaluation measure.
 The `grade` program will tell you the probability of your output, and